 - 4. Mechanism of Collateral Holdbacks.
 The Approved Vendor's Performance Assurance in the form of a letter of credit or cash is due within thirty (30) business days of the ICC approval of a batch for contract award.
 The Approved Vendor's Performance Assurance is maintained at a portfolio basis and is returned only after the expiry of the delivery term of all projects in a Product Order.
 The Agency will introduce flexibility whereby in cases where the Approved Vendor's Performance Assurance was posted through a letter of credit, the Approved Vendor may choose and request for the utility to withhold an amount from the last (or only, if a distributed generation system of 10 kW or smaller in size) REC payment as the Approved Vendor's Performance Assurance in exchange for a release/reduction of the letter of credit.
-Are there issues related to the process for such release or reduction of the letter of credit amount that the Agency is to consider in implementing this change? - 5.
+Are there issues related to the process for such release or reduction of the letter of credit amount that the Agency is to consider in implementing this change? - A slightly separate issue but we strongly believe that holding collateral funds until the expiry of the delivery term for all projects in a Product Order is not appropriate.
+Typically unrelated projects are grouped together into Product Orders so it is likely that some project owners will complete their delivery requirement prior to other owners in that batch.
+This delay could be up to 18 months if a project in the batch had received an extension. - 5.
 Incorporation of Acknowledgement of Assignment forms.
 Section 9.2 (page 32) of the January 2019 REC Contract contains assignment provisions.
 Since the finalization of the January 2019 REC Contract, the Agency has introduced two standalone forms related to assignments to be used in connection with the January 2019 REC Contract; namely: (a) the Acknowledgement without consent form to be used if the Assignee already is a valid Approved Vendor with an existing fully executed REC contract (click here), and (b) the Acknowledgement and Consent form to be used in all other situations (click here).
 The Agency proposes to integrate these forms into the REC Contract and seeks input on any necessary changes or areas where these forms could be improved.
 What are some key issues that should be considered or captured in the forms?
-Are there other contract forms from other jurisdictions that could serve as a basis for implementing the provisions related to assignments in the REC contract under the ABP? - 6.
+Are there other contract forms from other jurisdictions that could serve as a basis for implementing the provisions related to assignments in the REC contract under the ABP? - -No comment - 6.
 IPA as Mediator.
 The ICC Order in Docket No. 19-0995 calls for the Agency to serve as a mediator between the utility counterparty and the Approved Vendor in disputes.
 What items should be considered for the Agency to act as a mediator in contract disputes between the utility counterparty and the Approved Vendor?
 Under what circumstances should the Agency recuse itself from this role?
 Should the IPA's determinations be binding on all parties, or merely advisory?
 How should the IPA memorialize or publish its determinations?
 Please provide proposed language to facilitate our comprehension of your comments on this matter. - 7.
 Other Pertinent Issues.
-Are there other pertinent issues to consider or areas where the January 2019 REC Contract has proven to be complex or inflexible in ways that may not benefit the Program?
-Do you have specific feedback on sections such as Extensions (Section 5(b)), Treatment of Performance Assurance in Connection with Interconnection Cost Estimates (Section 4.3(b)), Force Majeure (Article 6) or Assignments (Section 9.2) of the January 2019 REC Contract?
+Are there other pertinent issues to consider or areas where the January